dd9jn/rfc4880bis/crypto-refresh.md

 ## Random Number Generation and Seeding

 OpenPGP requires a cryptographically secure pseudorandom number generator (CSPRNG).
-In most cases, the operating system provides an appropriate facility such as a `getrandom()` syscall, which should be used absent other (e.g., performance) concerns.
+In most cases, the operating system provides an appropriate facility such as a `getrandom()` syscall, which should be used absent other (for example, performance) concerns.
 It is RECOMMENDED to use an existing CSPRNG implementation in preference to crafting a new one.
 Many adequate cryptographic libraries are already available under favorable license terms.
 Should those prove unsatisfactory, {{RFC4086}} provides guidance on the generation of random values.